ADVERTISEMENT

 (One for all, all for one.)

-A classic line, now new (in an old language).
+A classic line, renewed in an old language.

 (Death is the ultimate limit.)